-Here’s is a most dedicated to comparing the African fat-tailed gecko and the leopard gecko if you want to learn more.
+Here’s a post dedicated to comparing the African fat-tailed gecko and the leopard gecko if you want to learn more.

 They grow to about 8-14″ inches (36 cm).

-Crested geckos are widely available and make great pets for beginners because they don’t require additional heat requirements.
+Crested geckos are widely available and make great pets for beginners because they don’t require additional heat.

 They stay small, around 4-8″ inches (20 cm) in length.